Dogelon Mars (ELON) Price Hits $0.0000 on Top Exchanges

-Dogelon Mars (ELON) traded 2.4% lower against the U.S. dollar during the twenty-four hour period ending at 13:00 PM Eastern on July 18th.
-Dogelon Mars has a market capitalization of $85.00 million and approximately $1.23 million worth of Dogelon Mars was traded on exchanges in the last 24 hours.
-One Dogelon Mars token can currently be bought for approximately $0.0000 or 0.00000000 BTC on exchanges.
-Over the last seven days, Dogelon Mars has traded up 0.6% against the U.S. dollar.
+Dogelon Mars (ELON) traded down 3.6% against the dollar during the twenty-four hour period ending at 22:00 PM E.T. on July 24th.
+Dogelon Mars has a market capitalization of $84.22 million and $1.36 million worth of Dogelon Mars was traded on exchanges in the last 24 hours.
+One Dogelon Mars token can now be bought for about $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
+Over the last seven days, Dogelon Mars has traded down 3.6% against the dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.